ai-phi/ai-phi.github.io/src/content/blog/adding-new-post.md

 featured: true
 draft: false
 tags:
-  - some
+  - Some
-  - example
+  - Example
-  - tags
+  - Tags
 ogImage: ""
 description: This is the example description of the example post.
 canonicalURL: https://example.org/my-article-was-already-posted-here